 The surgery itself requires collaboration among experienced neurologists who provide pre- and post-surgical care, neurosurgeons with DBS experience, and the patient's other physicians.
 One such team scheduled and performed Judy’s first surgery in January 2014 with a second surgery for the other side of her body that May.
 She visits Dr. Rosenow in Chicago for regular checkups and does her rehab in Lake Forest.

 “It’s a very unique resource that our patients like Judy have, in that the Northwestern Medicine network extends to a large geographical area,” Dr. Goldstein said.
 “We have experienced neurologists and an interdisciplinary rehabilitation team so she can participate in the physical, occupational and speech therapy close to home, and yet have access to more specialized and technologically advanced medical care in the same system.”

-There is no cure for Parkinson’s disease.
-Surgeries like deep brain stimulation help considerably – they are life changing – but the disease is progressive, it can get worse.
-Judy knows this and she has decided she’ll use her time to make an impact for the better, both for herself and for others with the disease.
+There is no cure for Parkinson’s disease, but therapies like DBS can be life-changing.
+Judy knows the disease will continue to progress, and she has decided she’ll use her time to make an impact for the better, both for herself and for others with the disease.

-After she retired, Judy went back to school to become a professional counselor.
-She’s now using that license to help develop the Parkinson’s disease support group in the suburbs at Northwestern Medicine Lake Forest Hospital.
-She’ll facilitate the group and meet one-and-one, so people can find the support they need.
+After she retired, Judy went back to school to become a professional counselor, and helped develop the Parkinson’s disease support group in the suburbs at Northwestern Medicine Lake Forest Hospital.

 “It’s a nasty disease, and there are so many losses.
 You’re experiencing grief after grief after grief with each loss,” Judy said.
 “I’ve always wanted to make a difference, and I feel like this is one way I can really give back and help people because I’ve been there.”